initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 The  `selectProfile` selector and a `projector `function is used to retrieve all the users in `ProfileFeatureState`.
 Since the arguments will never change, it means the computations will be done only once to get the users unless the `AppState` is modified.
 Hence, the memoization at the place.

-> *`createSelector` functions returns a `MemoizedSelector` .
-It is a subtype of `Selector` and provides `release()` method which helps to remove the stored memoized value.
+> *`createSelector` functions returns a [MemoizedSelector](https://ngrx.io/api/store/MemoizedSelector) or  [MemoizedSelectorWithProps](https://ngrx.io/api/store/MemoizedSelectorWithProps).
+These are  subtypes of `Selector` and `SelectorWithProps` respectively.
+They provide `release()` method which helps to remove the stored memoized value.
 A selectors  memoized value  is stored in memory indefinitely.
 If the value is a large object and is no longer needed. `selector.release()` can be used to remove the stored value such as `selectUsers.release()`*

 Similar to selecting users, we can also select Posts from `ProfileFeatureState`.